itscodename/Design-Lab-Summer-2024/README.md

-# S24_robprog
+# Design Lab Summer 2024
-Creating a repository for IRP.
+Creating a repository for Design Lab internship.